-AMS-IX Bay Area is, together with AMS-IX New York and AMS-IX Chicago, deployed by the AMS-IX USA Inc., which is a subsidiary of AMS-IX in Amsterdam.
-Founded in 1997, AMS-IX is the world’s leading Internet Exchange interconnecting over 700 unique IP networks from around the globe.
+AMS-IX Bay Area is, together AMS-IX Chicago, deployed by the AMS-IX USA Inc., which is a subsidiary of AMS-IX in Amsterdam.
+Founded in 1997, AMS-IX is the world’s leading Internet Exchange interconnecting over 800 unique IP networks from around the globe.
 Additionally, AMS-IX hosts the first mobile peering points worldwide: the Global GPRS Roaming Exchange (GRX), the Mobile Data Exchange (MDX) and the first interconnection of IPX networks (Inter-IPX).

 AMS-IX Bay Area is a response to the endorsement process by the Open-IX community.
 Open-IX is an initiative of a group of Internet networks, content companies and other market parties, such as data centers, that encourages the development of neutral and distributed Internet exchanges and reduce IP interconnect complexity and the associated costs in the US.